Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about security and privacy

-where $\hat{y}$ represents the noisy output, $y$ is the true output, and $\epsilon$ is the privacy budget that controls the amount of noise added.
+{The method proposed in \cite{chen2024evaluating} employs the Laplace mechanism to add noise to local model updates, ensuring that individual contributions from edge devices remain obscured.
+This approach not only protects user data privacy but also maintains model performance by balancing the trade-off between privacy and utility.
+To incorporate DP, each device adds Laplace noise to its local gradient updates.
+The server then aggregates these noise-added updates to form the global model.
+This method ensures that the global model retains the ability to adapt to new tasks while preserving previously learned knowledge, thereby effectively mitigating catastrophic forgetting.
+Extensive experiments on the MNIST dataset demonstrate that the proposed method achieves a favorable trade-off between privacy protection and model accuracy, particularly under non-IID data distributions.}

+Furthermore, \cite{chen2022differential} introduces a blockchain-based differential optimization federated incremental learning algorithm to enhance privacy preservation in NCCL.
+The algorithm employs differential privacy techniques, specifically the addition of Laplace noise, to safeguard sensitive data during the model training phase.
+The core idea is to ensure that the model parameters do not leak sensitive information, which is achieved by adding noise to the model updates.
+The Laplace mechanism is used to add noise to the model's output.
 This approach helps in reducing the impact on the model's accuracy due to the addition of differential privacy.
 The paper discusses optimizing parameters within a weighted random forest to mitigate the accuracy loss associated with differential privacy.
 The algorithm also incorporates an ensemble learning technique to integrate local models, improving the global model's accuracy.
 The model parameters are uploaded to the blockchain, ensuring secure and efficient parameter management.
 This method not only bolsters the model's robustness against adversarial attacks but also leverages blockchain technology to ensure data integrity and non-repudiation.